-Yes, this is as great as it sounds – write one app and deploy it for 3 operating systems!
-But, you will likely need to do some amount of testing (and debugging) on each OS.
-Don’t worry though, you don’t have to have a Mac and a Windows and a Linux computer to test your cross-platform app.
+The ability to write one app, with one set of code, and deploy it for 3 operating systems is pretty excellent!
+Of course, you will likely need to do some amount of testing (and debugging) on each OS.
 There are several solutions that let you create virtual machines running on other operating systems.
 For example, you can choose between Parallels, VMware Fusion or VirtualBox on macOS.
 Any of these will let you install Windows and/or Linux on your Mac computer.

 Creating a cross-platform app also means that you will need to make sure that the user interface behaves as expected on each different operating system.
 At some point, your app might need to change slightly for a particular operating system.
 For example, on Windows you might want to use the Registry, but on Mac you might want to use a plist.
 You can handle these special cases using conditional compilation.
 You can also use Target Attributes in the Attributes section of the Inspector Panel for items like classes, methods or properties, to decide what should be compiled for a particular target.

 As you move on in your 14 day learning path, let’s focus on more advanced topics for the development of more complex products.
-For example, XojoScript lets you execute new Xojo code dynamically in an already compiled application, or you could automate your builds or script the Xojo IDE itself.
+For example, XojoScript lets you execute new Xojo code dynamically in an already compiled application.

 Take a look at Modules, Interfaces, Delegates, Enumerations, Declares and the related Xojo data types that let you access external libraries from your code.
 Is also a good point in time to explore differences like Internal or External project Items, adding your own properties to the Inspector Panel, and the use of Git, SVN or other source control solutions.

-In addition to debugging your apps, the IDE also includes a feature that will Analyze and Profile the execution of your project, letting you know where your app bottlenecks are (if any) so you can put your efforts on optimizing that portions of code.
+In addition to debugging your apps, Xojo includes a feature that will Analyze and Profile the execution of your project, letting you know where your app bottlenecks are (if any) so you can put your efforts on optimizing that portions of code.

-Compare the code you wrote the first days with the one you’re writing now with all the already acquired knowledge.
+Compare the code you wrote the first days with the one you’re writing now with all the acquired knowledge.
 I bet you’ll find something that can be done better.
 Do it!
-Don’t hesitate to rewrite your code and optimize it so it runs faster, better and is more reusable (and easy to maintain and evolve).
+Don’t hesitate to rewrite your code and optimize it so it runs faster, better and is more reusable, making it easier to maintain and evolve.

-This is known as refactorization, and there are many books focused on the topic. the Xojo IDE includes some options that will help you to do that, mostly from the contextual menu, every time you select an item in the Navigator a block of code or even using the Search and Replace panel.
+This is known as refactorization, aka spit and polish, and there are many books focused on the topic.
+Xojo includes some options that will help you to do that, mostly from the contextual menu, every time you select an item in the Navigator a block of code or even using the Search and Replace panel.

 Day 14: Keep Learning!